 About the wine region

-Note: Do not confuse the renowned Tuscan sweet wine, Vin Santo, just like Santorini’s Vinsanto/Visanto.
+Note: Do not confuse the renowned Tuscan sweet wine, Vin Santo, with Santorini’s Vinsanto/Visanto.

 History

 In its early geological history, Santorini was the core of an ancient volcano that erupted in about 1640–1620 BC.
 Many of the islands were submerged, creating the modern archipelago.
-Even though Santorinians produced the wine in Greek and Roman times, the region became particularly important in the Middle Ages when Venetians captured control of the island from the Byzantine Empire in 1203.
+Even though Santorinians had already produced wine in Greek and Roman times, the region became particularly important in the Middle Ages when the Venetians captured control of the island from the Byzantine Empire in 1203.

 Under their influence, with this sizeable trade web and maritime domination, Santorini wines were widely exported throughout the Mediterranean and Europe.
-The wine, particularly prized for its capacity to resist the month-long sea voyages, was especially sweet and had high alcohol levels.
-So highly appreciated were Santorini wines that when the Ottoman Turks seized the territory in 1579, they still permitted its non-stopped commerce even though the religious orders of their Muslim faith typically forbade alcohol.
-Even more, when the Russian Orthodox Church embraced Santorini wine as the official Eucharistic wine of the church, they let the Santorinians trade freely with Russia despite the frequent wars between the two empires.
+The wine, particularly prized for its ability to withstand the month-long sea voyages, was especially sweet and had high alcohol content.
+So highly appreciated were Santorini wines that when the Ottoman Turks seized the territory in 1579, they still permitted its non-stop commerce even though the religious orders of their Muslim faith typically forbade alcohol.
+Furthermore, when the Russian Orthodox Church adopted Santorini wine as the official Eucharistic wine of the church, it allowed the Santorinians to trade freely with Russia, despite the frequent wars between the two empires.

-Consequently, during the early 19th century, wine production even increased.
+Consequently, during the early 19th century, wine production continued to increase.
 The best red wine was Santorin (or Santo, Vino di Baccho).
 Nykteri (Vino di Notte or night wine) was a more famous white wine.
 However, the “king” of Santorini wines was the Vino Santo.

 Climate and geography

-Santorini’s distinctly Mediterranean climate is characterized by warm temperatures and low rainfall but high humidity during the growing season.
+Santorini’s distinctly Mediterranean climate is characterized by warm temperatures, low rainfall, and high humidity during the growing season.
 The area has strong winds coming off the sea, which can damage the vines and grapes if they are not trained low to the ground for protection.
 Furthermore, the vineyard soils of the region are impoverished and composed of volcanic ash and rocks.
 However, the chalky subsoils are porous, which helps to retain some of the humidity in the air and release it as water at night for the vines to use.
 So, overall, there are better conditions for cultivating wine.

-The other advantage is that Santorini is immune to phylloxera as its volcanic soils have no clay required for the parasite to survive.
+The other advantage is that Santorini is immune to phylloxera, as its volcanic soils lack the clay required for the parasite to survive.
 As a result, many of the roots found on the vines in Santorini are centuries old.
 The grape growers of Santorini use a unique bush-training system known as koulara to grow the grapes.
 As the vines grow, they are netted into baskets, with the grapes facing toward the inside of the ring.

 ©santorinibesttours.com